Morten Wormskjold: Rurik expedition and Kamchatka

 In 1815, back in Copenhagen, he got the opportunity to join the Russian expedition on the circumnavigational expeditionary ship Rurik commanded by Otto von Kotzebue.
 The other naturalists in the crew were the poet and botanist Adelbert von Chamisso and the physician and zoologist Johann Friedrich von Eschscholtz.
-For some reason, he and captain Kotzebue fell out and Wormskjold left the expedition in Petropavlovsk on Kamchatka in 1816.
+For some reason, he and Captain Kotzebue fell out and Wormskjold left the expedition in Petropavlovsk on Kamchatka in 1816.
 He remained there for the next two years, collecting many specimens, and left in 1818.
-However, due to misfortune in 1842 – a devastating fire – almost all specimens still in his own possession, together with valuable journals and notes, were destroyed.
-Some specimens are preserved at the Botanical Museum and Library in Copenhagen and University of Oslo.
+However, due to misfortune in 1842 – a devastating fire – almost all specimens still in his possession, together with valuable journals and notes, were destroyed.
+Some specimens are preserved at the Botanical Museum and Library in Copenhagen and the University of Oslo.

 After his return, he gave up natural history and lived with relatives.
 He died at Gavnø Castle and was buried at the nearby Vejlø Church.